-Faculty members of the Mary Black School of Nursing are committed to excellence in teaching, advising, and in providing experiential learning opportunities that empower students to become competent professionals who give high quality nursing care to diverse populations.
-Our graduates practice in 36 states and on three continents.
+Faculty members of the Mary Black School of Nursing are committed to excellence in teaching, advising and in providing experiential learning opportunities that empower students to become competent professionals who give high quality nursing care to diverse populations.
+Our graduates practice in 36 states and three continents.

 Undergraduate Degree Programs

 Graduate Degree Program

 For An Unofficial Transcript Review:

 Email Terri Whitaker for the traditional four-year program or Chasity Ramos for the RN-BSN program (RN Completion).
 Include the following in your email:

 - Copies of all transcripts